billkendrick/firefighter/DEVELOPMENT.md

 ### Tile Graphics

-Originally, I opted to use mode 7 of the Atari's ANTIC graphics processor (aka `GRAPHICS 2`).
-This mode generates very large text -- 20 characters wide by 12 characters tall -- with each character being 8x8 pixels of a single color, with one of four colors possible, depending on the two high-bits of the screen data.
+Originally (as seen in the first few beta versions of the game), I opted to use mode 7 of the Atari's [ANTIC graphics processor](https://en.wikipedia.org/wiki/ANTIC), aka `GRAPHICS 2` in Atari BASIC.

+This mode generates very large text -- 20 characters wide by 12 characters tall -- with each character being 8x8 pixels of a single color.
+That totals 160x96 pixels on the screen, and hence an appearance similar to ANTIC mode 13 ($D), aka `GRAPHICS 7`.
+Each character may be one of four colors, based on the two high-bits of the screen data.

 Since 256 ÷ 4 = 64, this means only 64 shapes (of the 128 possible in a charater
 set) are available to use in a mode 7 line.
 (No inverse-video (inverted pixels) are possible, either.
-Compare this to ANTIC mode 2, the regular 40 by 24 text mode (aka `GRAHICS 0`), which allows for 128 shapes, plus inverse-video versions, but no colors.)
+Compare this to ANTIC mode 2, the regular 40 by 24 text mode (aka `GRAHICS 0`), which allows for 128 shapes, plus inverse-video versions, but characters may only be a single color.)

 However, when setting the ANTIC chip's `CHBASE` register (or the OS's `CHBAS` shadow register) to tell the Atari where in memory to look for character graphics (the "font"),